Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 Password requirements from sites and systems often encourage a formulaic combination of character types; the problem is, this has a tendency to get us users to produce formulaic passphrases.

 If a website requires a mix of upper-case, lower-case and numbers, it's no wonder that we users come up with patterns like turning *'flower*' info *'Flower1'*, or some similar derivative.
-This doesn't make things weaker, but we should be careful that it doesn't give us a false sense of security.
+This doesn't make things weaker, but we should be careful that it doesn't give us a false sense of security over using *'flower'* alone.

 ## Trap 2 - Predictable Systems